naveen-chauhan/Java-Machine-Coding-Examples/src/main/java/lruBasedCache/Readme.md

-Design a cache library ‘uber-cache' using the basic data structures.
+Design a cache library cache using the basic data structures.

-Uber-Cache will be used by other components and applications (similar to any open source library you can download and use).
+Cache will be used by other components and applications (similar to any open source library you can download and use).

 Requirements are: